-AIR Online 2019 MAD 1528; MANU/TN/0190/2014
+AIR Online 2019 MAD 1528

-The Petitioner sought for writ of mandamus to direct District Collector and Superintendent of Police to immediately provide all appropriate reliefs mandated, under SC/ST (PoA) Act and corresponding Rules and provide appropriate relief to victims of caste atrocities in an incident of violence and damage to property in Vilupuram.
-The Petitioners also raised issues with regards to specifically instilling protective measures for persons in intercaste marriages, who are at risk, owing to this incident.
-Lastly, the Petitioners requested directions to ensure the completion of the investigation in an appropriate and prompt manner as provided for under the 1995 Rules.
+The Petitioner filed the present petition to direct District Collector and Superintendent of Police to provide all appropriate reliefs mandated under the SC/ST (PoA) Act and Rules arising out of caste atrocities committed in a violent incident in Vilipuram.
+The Petitioner also raised issues with regards to specifically instilling protective measures for persons in inter-caste marriages, who are at risk, owing to this incident.
+Lastly, the Petitioner requested directions to ensure the completion of the investigation in an appropriate and prompt manner as provided for under the 1995 Rules.